 We’ll start by construction a point pattern process (ppp) of cell centroids, using cluster assignments as marks.
 Note that we first transform boundaries to align with the coordinate space shared between all elements; alternatively, this could be done after reconstruction of spatial structures.

-We can now use cellular density (more precisely, the ppp’s intensity) to identify multi-cellular anatomical substructures using sosta; we’ll then assign these to our object as a new shape element:
+We can now use cellular density (more precisely, the ppp’s intensity) to identify multi-cellular anatomical substructures using sosta; we’ll then assign these to our object as a new shape element.
+Here, we based structure calling on malignant subpopulations:

 Next, we can use regions to aggregate cell-level measurements into pseudo-bulks using mask() (argument how specifies how to do that).
 Masking will generate an additional genes \(\times\) regions table in which cell metadata (colData) i/n_instances are the indices/number of cells contributing to each aggregate, and the first observation (column "0") captures data on out-of-region cells.